 - coumestans – good sources include sprouting seeds such as alfalfa.

-However, women who are at high risk for breast cancer, or are breast cancer survivors, are advised not to take highly processed soy supplements (such as soy protein isolate, isoflavone-rich soy extracts or isoflavone capsules) as these preparations seem to act differently in the body than foods made from soy beans or soy flour.
+If you are at high risk for breast cancer, or are a breast cancer survivor, you are advised not to take highly processed soy supplements (such as soy protein isolate, isoflavone-rich soy extracts or isoflavone capsules).

 Herbal medicines and menopause